Program Participation System Redesign

 How is this project being funded?

 We are funding the development and maintenance costs of the new system.
 Local agencies need to cover the costs to adapt to any new data requirements, including costs to program any new data requirements into their electronic health records system.
-We anticipate these costs being incurred in 2024 and 2025.
+We anticipate these costs being incurred in 2026.

 Keep in touch